No items found.

 Use in-app walkthroughs, tooltips, and guided tours for onboarding and new product features.
 Interactive prompts can nudge users towards actions that enhance their experience or introduce underused features.

-Gamification elements like progress bars, badges, or points can make learning engaging, plus, peer benchmarking can surface top performers’ techniques.
+Gamification elements like progress bars, badges, or points can make learning engaging.
+Peer benchmarking can surface top performers’ techniques.
 These guides, refined through feedback processed by the satisfaction system, reduce user frustration, improve feature adoption, and shorten “time to value.”

 Utilize product analytics to identify and resolve friction points